 Students may decorate the case in any way as long as the case is not cut into or otherwise altered that may compromise the integrity or protection the case provides.
 Painting the case, adding stickers, labels, etc. are considered appropriate.
 If you have any questions, please ask Ms. Mlakar in the library.

 Who owns the Chromebook?

-The Hermitage School District owns the Chromebook.
-Students will receive the same device each school year for the functional life of the device.
-Therefore, it is very important that the device be taken care of it.
+The Hermitage School District owns the Chromebook unless the student pays the purchase price as listed above.
+Students will use the same device each school year for the functional life of the device.
+Therefore, it is very important that the device be treated with care.
 You are required to leave all identification and inventory tags in place.
 Don’t write on the device or attach any stickers to it.

 May I take the Chromebook home?

-Students may take the device home once the Computer/Network Acceptable Use Policy and the Student Chromebook Acceptance Form are both signed and returned to Mrs. Mlakar in the HHS Library.
+Students may take the device home once the Computer/Network Acceptable Use Policy, via the online Returning Student Information Form, and the Student Chromebook Acceptance Form, printed and submitted to Mrs. Mlakar in the HHS Library, are completed.
 If for any reason parents do not want the device at home, students may sign them in and out each day.
-Please call your building for details.
+Please call the Hickory High School Main Office for details.